11 Types of Entrepreneurs

 1. Self-Employed

-Individuals who perform all the work and keep all the profit.
-This includes everything from family-run stores, agents, repair persons, accountants, to physicians and lawyers.
+These types of entrepreneurs are individuals who perform all the work and keep all the profit.
+This includes everything from family-run stores, agents, repairpersons, accountants, to physicians and lawyers.
 It can be a full-time job because no one else is involved.

 2. Opportunistic Entrepreneurs: